sky-music/sky-python-music-sheet-maker/README.md

 # sky-python-music-sheet-maker

 See here for how to download and use.
+This currently requires a Desktop computer and is a work-in-progress.

 **Instructions:** https://sky.bloomexperiment.com/t/sky-python-music-sheet-maker/102#how-to-download